-In general, student loans disbursed prior to October 1, 1993, are 100% guaranteed by the applicable guarantor, and reinsured against default by the Department of Education.
+In general, student loans disbursed prior to October 1, 1993 are 100% guaranteed by the applicable guarantor, and reinsured against default by the Department of Education.
 Student loans disbursed on or after October 1, 1993, but before July 1, 2006, are 98% guaranteed by the applicable guarantor, and reinsured against default by the Department of Education.
 Student loans disbursed on or after July 1, 2006 are 97% guaranteed by the applicable guarantor, and reinsured against default by the Department of Education.
+Student loans disbursed on or after July 1, 2006 are 97% guaranteed by the applicable guarantor, and reinsured against default by the Department of Education.
 However, if and so long as the servicer's "exceptional performance" designation remains in effect, all federally insured student loans serviced by the servicer, including the trust student loans acquired by the trust, will be eligible to receive at least 99% reimbursement on any default claim properly submitted for payment.
-See "Appendix A-Federal Family Education Loan Program-Guaranty Agencies under the FFELP" in the base prospectus.
+See "Appendix A-Federal Family Education Loan Program-Guarantee Agencies under the FFELP" in the base prospectus.